-**Applications for the 2017 sessions will open on Monday April 10th at 10am.
-Thank you for your interest in our program.**
+Applications for the 2018 Youth Academy are now CLOSED, thank you for your interest in our program.

 Thank you for your interest in the Seminole County Sheriff’s Office Youth Academy!
 This exciting and interactive week-long Academy is designed to educate youth in our community about current safety challenges, and provide them with an inside look at the programs, training, and technology used by the Seminole County Sheriff’s Office.
 There are no physical requirements and it’s a free course taught by members of the Sheriff’s Office leadership team, deputy sheriffs, investigators, and other agency staff.